0x16h/cryogenix.net-www/src/openbsd_desktop.md

 * Iridium is a secure build of Google's Chromium source, removing a lot of the spyware and crap left behind.
 It also has some proactively secure features, such as password amnesia.
 * mupdf is a simple PDF viewer - but more featureful than xpdf.
 * mpv is a media player based on mplayer
 * ratpoison is my window-manager of choice.
-Written in C and tiling.
+Written in C with tiling.
 No mouse required (hence the name).

 I used to start X from the console, but following a woopsie involving Xorg being setuid, OpenBSD revoked that privilege and now users should use xenodm(1) to start X and their window manager.
 Let's create our ratpoison session in ~/.xsession: